jasonaden/angular/aio/content/guide/observables.md

 ## Subscribing

-An Observable object begins publishing values only when someone subscribes to it.
-You subscribe by calling the subscribe() method of an Observable instance, passing an Observer to receive the notifications.
+An Observable instance begins publishing values only when someone subscribes to it.
+You subscribe by calling the `subscribe()` method of an Observable instance, passing an observer object to receive the notifications.

 > In order to show how subscribing works, we need to create a new Observable.
 There is an Observable constructor that you use to create customized Observable instances, but for illustration, we can use some static methods on the Observable class that create simple Observables of frequently used types:
 > * `Observable.of(...items)` - Returns an Observable that synchronously delivers the values provided as arguments.